On partial rigidity of $\mathcal{S}$-adic subshifts: Introduction

 \begin{thmintro} Let $\sigma: \cA^* \rightarrow \cA^*$ be a primitive and constant length substitution.
 Let $\mu$ be the unique invariant measure on the substitution subshift $(X_{\sigma},S)$.
 Then,

-where $[w]_{X_{\sigma}}$ is the cylinder set given by $w$ on $X_{\sigma}$. \end{thmintro} A similar result can be derived for $\cS$-adic subshifts with constant lengths directive sequence, see \cref{theorem toeplitz delta mu}.
+where $[w]_{X_{\sigma}}$ is the cylinder set given by $w$ on $X_{\sigma}$. \end{thmintro} A similar result can be derived for $\cS$-adic subshifts with constant length directive sequence, see \cref{theorem toeplitz delta mu}.

 We obtain as applications that the partial rigidity rate for the Thue-Morse subshift is $2/3$ (\cref{thm:partial_rig_ThueMorse}) and construct for every $\varepsilon >0$ a substitution subshift such that $1 - \varepsilon < \delta_{\mu} <1$ (\cref{cor muy rigido}).
-Using these substitutions we prove in \cref{thm arbitrary partial rigidity rate} that any number in $[0,1]$ is the partial rigidity rate of a measure preserving system.
+Using these substitutions, we prove in \cref{thm arbitrary partial rigidity rate} that any number in $[0,1]$ is the partial rigidity rate of a measure preserving system.

 \textbf{Organization.} In \cref{sec preliminaries} we provide the essential background in measure preserving, topological and symbolic dynamics needed in this article.
 Section \ref{sec:partial_rigidity} is devoted to stating the necessary and sufficient condition for a system to be partially rigid.
 The introduction and characterization of the partial rigidity rate are presented in Section \ref{sec:partial_rigid_rate}.
 Sections \ref{section partial rigidity Sadic} and \ref{sec:S-adic rigid} delve into the study of partial rigidity and rigidity within the context of $\cS$-adic subshifts.
 The computation of partial rigidity rates for constant length substitution subshifts is presented in Section \ref{sec p rigid constant}, together with some applications.
+Except for the proof of \cref{theorem toeplitz delta mu}, this last section can be read independently.
+We end the document with some open questions.

 \textbf{Acknowledgements.} The authors thank R. Gutiérrez-Romo and S. Petite for helpful discussions.
 Special thanks to V. Delecroix for insightful comments and for the references presented in \cref{sec:Thue-Morse family}.
+We also thank the anonymous referee for their comments, which have enriched the article, and for pointing out the existence of Friedman's result, analogous to the one presented in \cref{sec:every number}.